 - To enhance a part of the lifestyle or meet the challenges within their life

-I’ve surveyed over 300 people in the recent Australian freelancer survey, a re-run of my original survey that saw the birth of the Freelance Jungle as a Meetup.
+I’ve surveyed over 300 people in the Australian freelancer survey, a re-run of my original survey that saw the birth of the Freelance Jungle.
 I’ve heard a lot about managing kids and family life.
 Many a conversation has consisted of wanting additional freedom, taking on new challenges or wanting to grow and stretch personally.
 Others have cited mental health, physical health and special needs children as the reasons why self employment works for them.
 Redundancies and not having to put up with toxic office politics in future were also key motivators.

 Yet despite being a freelancer since 2010 and speaking to other freelancers in depth about their motivations for almost as long, no one has ever turned around to me and said “I did it because I want to beat the business pants off that guy!”